About the Visual Communication Design (Graphic Design) Degree

 Opportunities to Learn Outside the Classroom

-Relevant internships — You will complete a design internship before graduating, which prepares you to competitively and successfully pursue entry-level positions in your area of concentration.
+Relevant Internships — You will complete a design internship before graduating, which prepares you to competitively and successfully pursue a position in your area of concentration.

 Among others, our students have interned at: